elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ref = Process.monitor(pid)
 ```

 This is a bad idea, as we don't want the registry to crash when a bucket crashes!
-We typically avoid creating new processes directly, instead we delegate this responsibility to supervisors.
+We typically avoid creating new processes directly, instead, we delegate this responsibility to supervisors.
 As we'll see in the next chapter, supervisors rely on links and that explains why link-based APIs (`spawn_link`, `start_link`, etc) are so prevalent in Elixir and <abbr title="Open Telecom Platform">OTP</abbr>.